 (Good) consultants think like executives.
 First and foremost, we are logical thinkers.
 We think about thinking.
 Read what they read, find relevant surveys.
 Read Peter Drucker.
 Understand management trends and the drivers of M&A. Listen to interviews with business titans.
 Use Finviz to screen stocks.
 Think globally.
-Listen to relevant podcasts, TED talks or Stanford entrepreneur videos.
+Listen to relevant podcasts, interviews with Peter Thiel, TED talks or Stanford entrepreneur videos.
 Now a days, there are ivy-league level courses online for free.
 You can take accounting classes from Wharton; no degree, but you will learn a lot.
 Quora is a great tool if you want a safe place to find out about 1st-hand management experiences.
 It’s up to you to stay focused and know what the ONE thing you need to be successful.
 Don’t get FOMO.

 Consultants (over)use PowerPoint to communicate.
 We use it daily.
 It starts with a strong understanding of the audience and purpose.
 First, does the structure support the narrative?
 Have your visualized what you want to say with diagrams?
 Second, do the slides themselves make sense by themselves?
 Third, have your edited and put the finishing touches on the pages?
 Is the “deliverable” something you are proud of?
 You have to proofread and make it (as close as possible) to perfect.
 In the meeting room, the white board serves a similar function to powerpoint.
 See how McKinsey does it.